 An open platform allows you to add new capabilities and intelligence while enabling tools or native controls such as Microsoft Windows Defender to collaborate as the threat landscape evolves.

 McAfee ePO 5.10 Upgrade Best Practices Spotlight Webinar

 McAfee ePO 5.10 improves productivity with new interfaces, dashboards, security resources, and cumulative updates.
 If you are looking to upgrade, or have already started on your migration journey, please join us as we review best practices and technical tips to help you get the most out of your McAfee ePO environment.
 With the development of the McAfee Cumulative Updater tool, you can now upgrade easily and maintain the latest updates with ease.
-Join us on Jan.
-9 as McAfee senior technical support engineer, Jeremy Stanley, explains your options for getting our latest and most comprehensive centralized management console.Register Now
+Watch the webinar replay to hear McAfee senior technical support engineer, Jeremy Stanley, explain your options for getting our latest and most comprehensive centralized management console.Watch Replay

 McAfee provides an open architecture that integrates with partner and third-party products.
 Read White Paper >

 |McAfee ePO||McAfee ePO on AWS >||McAfee MVISION ePO >|

 |Description||On-premises security management||On the AWS public cloud as an infrastructure-as-a-service (IaaS) model||McAfee ePO software-as-a-service (SaaS) model|

 |Deployment model||Traditional deployment in days||Deploy in less than an hour||No deployment required|

 |Infrastructure requirements||Customer maintained||Simplified with AWS services, customer maintained||Maintained completely by McAfee|